Long road to South Korean stage for Syrian drama

 The actors' lines - all based on real stories - are intercut with taped interviews with actual detainees, projected on a screen at the centre of the stage.
 At emotional moments, the actors begin smoking cigarettes whose pungent aroma increases the tension in the theatre.

-"Despite such sacrifice, it is amazing to see so many Syrians taking part in the revolution in order to achieve freedom, democracy and social justice, and to fulfill their dreams," Saada said.
+"Despite such sacrifice, it is amazing to see so many Syrians taking part in the revolution in order to achieve freedom, democracy and social justice, and to fulfil their dreams," Saada said.

 Bringing the play to the stage was also far from easy.